codesandbox/docs/packages/projects-docs/pages/docs/setting-up/secrets.en-US.md

 # Environment variables and secrets

-You can pass environment variables and secrets into Project.
-These are configuration values that depend on the environment such as settings for your project or access tokens for APIs.
+You can pass environment variables and secrets into your project.
+These are configuration values that depend on the environment, such as settings for your project or access tokens for APIs.

 <Video src="../assets/EnvVars.mp4" />